 Sandra in a nutshell…

-When I was rearranging my furniture and organizing my troll collection for the 100th time, I realized that clean, clear and organized spaces, made me happy.
+When I was rearranging my furniture and organizing my troll collection for the 100th time, I realized that clean, intentional and organized spaces, made me feel good.
 There is nothing that can change your outlook faster than changing the energy and efficiency of your space.
 What a revelation!
 So what’s a girl supposed to do with that mindset when she grows up?
 Duh!
-Become a professional organizer who infuses happy through creative space transformation.
+Become a professional organizer who transforms spaces that transform lives… No joke!

 What did you do before you were a professional organizer?